Ad Space — Top Banner

 How do I know which gear is affected by Element B?

-The specific gear depends on your transmission model.
 A shop with a manufacturer-specific scan tool can identify which gear range is affected.
-This helps pinpoint which element needs attention.

 Can a transmission fluid change fix P2701?

-If caught early, yes.
-Fresh fluid restores hydraulic pressure and reduces friction.
-But if the clutch material is already worn, a fluid change won't repair the physical damage.
+But if the clutch material is already worn thin, a fluid change will not repair the physical damage.

 Is P2701 the same as a slipping transmission?